langdoc/written-komi-corpus-old-komi/README.md

 Please cite this resource as:

-> Niko Partanen 2021 Digital Edition of Old Komi.
+> Niko Partanen 2021 Old Komi: Digital Edition.
 Zenodo.

 <!-- ## List of texts